microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - The Azure VM must support at minimum 4 vCores and 32Gb of RAM and use the E5-series.
 - The application has the following storage requirements:
     - The database files must be stored on a separate disk from the operating system.
     - Tempdb must be stored on the local SSD drive for Azure VM.
+Use the defaults for tempdb.
+Our tempdb could grow to 256Gb in size so the VM size you choose must support that.
     - The database files require at minimum 512Gb storage to account for growth (Note: the database uses to verify the scenario is only 1Gb in size but is only used a test).
     - The database files must be stored on a disk that supports a max of 7K IOPS, and a max of 400Mb throughput.
     - The transaction log requires 128Gb max storage and requires 500 max IOPS and 100Mb max throughput.